 Allied Health Degree

 Specifically, the B.A. provides most of the prerequisites for careers or graduate work in cytotechnology, entry-level master’s in nursing, nutrition and dietetics, occupational therapy, orthotics and prosthetics, physical therapy, physical therapy assistant, and radiation technology.
-Due to changing health care policies and practices, these fields are expected to expand by approximately 35% in the next 10 years.

 The B.S. degree meets most of the prerequisites for careers in chiropractic, clinical laboratory science, and physician assistance.
 Coursework for the major combines foundational biological, chemical, and physical knowledge with a variety of applied topics including psychology, math, and electives tailored to the student’s postgraduate goals.
-In addition, students can acquire hands-on anatomy experience in a human cadaver lab.

 Pathway from Education to Vocation